BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Adam Smith.md

 - Ascribe to the Stoics the view that gaining external goods is a game of skill of reasoning for virtuous people.
 On this basis Adam Smith ascribes an adaptive conception of happiness to the Stoics.
+- Sentimentalism is true: the extent to which we are capable of sympathy defines the extent of concern.

 # Difficulties